Temporary Anchorage Devices (TADs) in Charles County, MD

 What are Temporary Anchorage Devices (TADs)?

 Temporary anchorage devices (TADs) are tiny, biocompatible titanium anchors used in orthodontics to help achieve quicker tooth movement with more efficiency and comfort.
 TADs are fixed to the bone to help anchor teeth and move them into place more efficiently.
 These devices are temporary and will be removed after orthodontic treatment.
-TADs are used in conjunction with braces or as an alternative to headgear.How Do Temporary Anchorage Devices Work?
+TADs are used in conjunction with braces or as an alternative to headgear.

-What is the Purpose of Wearing Temporary Anchorage Devices?
+Benefits of Wearing Temporary Anchorage Devices

 Temporary anchorage devices are designed to enhance treatment options for our patients.
-Some of the benefits of TADs include:

 Are Temporary Anchorage Devices Painful or Uncomfortable to Wear?